 As noted previous, back above the low end of the 1.2800-1.3000 range opened the door to a test of the high end we have now seen; or even higher levels if there is indeed any further Brexit deal progress.
 While next historic congestion areas are 1.3200 and 1.3300, recently it had slipped back down into the low end of the 1.3000-1.2800 range prior to pushing back up again.
-Both the EURO and POUND have mostly failed to benefit from improved Brexit developments due to the reasons noted at the end of the US DOLLAR INDEX assessment above.
+Both the EURO and POUND have mostly failed to benefit from improved Brexit developments, yet are stronger against the GREENBACK on the recent Phase I failure.